kernelpanek/jupyterlab-docker/readme.md

-# A Docker image for single-use JupyterLab
+# A Docker image for a single-user JupyterLab environment

 ### Build the image
 Before building the image, be sure to allocate at least 1GB of memory per CPU to your Docker for Desktop virtual machine.
 E.g. If you allocate 6 CPU cores, then allocate 6GB of memory.